 10 Tips to Improve Your Drone Photography

 Aerial views provide a unique perspective on landscapes and cities.
 With the proliferation of drones there are more opportunities than ever to get out and take photos from above ground.
-While the image quality from drones has increased, most of the popular drones such as the DJI Mavic Pro 2 and Phantom 4 series, still don’t measure up to what you get from your DSLR.
+While the image quality from drones has increased, most of the popular drones such as the DJI Mavic 3 or DJI Mini 3 Pro still don’t quite measure up to what you get from your DSLR (but are getting closer!).
 As such, it is important to take a few steps to take better photos.
 Let’s talk about 10 tips to improve your drone photography.

 Taking Drone Photos: